 Furthermore, it is easy to see why groups such as the Motor Carriers for Regulatory Reform, the ASECTT group, and NASTC continue to push back against the new bill.

 The reliability of the system is the reason why drivers do not want their scores shared.
 The CSA Safety Measurement System assesses the safety of drivers using two years of data from roadside inspections, violations, and crash reports.

-If the House bill pushes for CSA scores to be made public again, carriers fear that they’ll be judged for the world to see, consequently affecting their business.
+If the House bill pushes for CSA scores to be public again, carriers fear that they’ll be judged for the world to see, consequently affecting their business.

 Nonetheless, there are those who believe that if these scores come from the government then it is essentially public property.
 While others feel that the scores should only be viewed by the law enforcement community.
 At Pittsburgh Auto Transport, we believe in transparency from commercial driving agencies.
 However, government mandates like this can be a bit of a problem.
 What side are you on?
 Leave a comment below!